 In 2000, David assembled and debuted the first Philadelphia version of The Eleventet.
 In mid-2007, he finalized a permanent Philadelphia roster of players, comprised of the cream of that city's jazz artists and usually including some of the above-mentioned or other prominent musicians.
-The Eleventet is featured exclusively throughout the year in Jazz Series performances at both Plays and Players Theater and Adrienne Theater, two of Philadelphia's venerable venues for the creative arts.
-Additionally, the band performs regularly at World Café Live and other notable locales in the region.
+The Eleventet is featured exclusively throughout the year at Plays and Players Theater, one of Philadelphia's venerable venues for the creative arts.
+Additionally, the band performs regularly at other notable locales in the region.
 The Eleventet produces breathtaking ensemble-playing filled with monster solos.
 David's original compositions and arrangements propel the listener down unexpected paths and through surprising twists and turns.

 Norman David, a veteran of the music scenes in Boston and Philadelphia, is a prolific composer and arranger, recognized for his unmatched style and completely unique voice.
 He is also highly prominent as a saxophonist, clarinetist, author and respected music educator.
 As leader/composer or sideman at clubs, theaters, and festivals in the U.S., Canada, and Europe for many years, he has appeared with numerous jazz luminaries (including those listed above in the first bio), as well as with various all-star ensembles.
 He has been awarded grants in recognition of his jazz composing from the National Endowment for the Arts and the American Composers Forum.
 He also continues to enjoy success as a composer of art music, his works having been premiered by Alea III, The Network For New Music, Les Thimmig, Arne Running, Charles Abramovic, Jonathan Blumenfeld, Jarred Antonacci, and The Temple University Wind Symphony.

 David’s text book, Jazz Arranging (Scarecrow Press), continues to have a wide readership and to be adopted for course work at many colleges and universities.
 His latest book, The Ella Fitzgerald Companion (Praeger Publishers), an examination of the development and artistry of that great American singer, has received consistently favorable reviews and is on the shelves of hundreds of academic and public libraries in the U.S. and abroad.